 Members receive recognition as distinguished students and members of one of the largest college honor societies in the world.
-All inductees receive from their campus sponsor a membership certificate suitable for framing and the Alpha Chi key, a recognition lapel pin.
-Members may also purchase official society jewelry and clothing.
+All inductees receive from their campus advisor a membership certificate suitable for framing and the Alpha Chi key, a recognition lapel pin.
+Members may also purchase official society jewelry, graduation regalia, and clothing.

 Through involvement in local chapters and at the regional and national level, members develop practical leadership skills and gain experience in such professional activities as developing and delivering scholarly presentations, planning academic activities, and engaging in civic projects to “make scholarship effective for good.”

 Members are invited to attend annual national conventions, where they may present scholarly or creative work, network, and participate in civic and social events.
 Top student presenters receive cash prizes endowed by alumni and friends of the society.